NethServer/nethserver-fail2ban/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Fail2Ban.rst

 List of Jails
     By default all jails are made to start once the service is installed.
 Here you can deactivate each jail.

+Redicive Ban
+    Extend the ban of persistent abusers, like brute force attack bots.
+You can choose a static ban of two weeks or an incremental ban that increase the ban time after each failure found in log.
+    When enabling, set a short ban time, a valid user can be banned for a a little while but a brute force attacker will be banned for a very long time.